Tom McGuinness (musician)

-Thomas John Patrick McGuinness (born 2 December 1941) is a guitarist, songwriter, author, record and TV producer.
-Born in Wimbledon, South London, who is best known as the guitarist from Manfred Mann and The Blues Band.
-In 1986 he wrote the book So You Want To Be a Rock and Roll Star.
-He studied at Wimbledon College.
+Thomas John Patrick McGuinness (born 2 December 1941) is an English guitarist, singer and songwriter who played guitar and bass with rock band Manfred Mann, among others, before becoming a record and television producer.

+Early life

+McGuinness was born in Wimbledon, South London in 1941, studied at Wimbledon College and has Irish ancestry.
+One of his first bands, The Roosters, included an 18-year old Eric Clapton on lead guitar.

 Career

+Manfred Mann

 Following a stint in the short-lived Roosters with Eric Clapton, McGuinness joined the 1960s group Manfred Mann as a bassist, performing in a line-up with Paul Jones.
 As the band sought to transform itself from jazz into a rhythm-and-blues-orientated group, he took over bass duties from Dave Richmond and received joint songwriting credits on the group's early hits.
 Explaining how he came into the group, McGuinness said, "They had a great bass guitarist, but he was into Charles Mingus and things like that, which the whole band was.
 But he refused to play simple bass lines that would fit Bo Diddley numbers.
 He'd play incredible 3/4 lines and things like that.
 So I came in and I had the overwhelming advantage of not really being able to play the bass guitar, so I played simple."
 Appointed the writer of album sleeve notes, he took the opportunity to identify himself as "the nastiest in the group".

-When Mike Vickers and then Paul Jones left the band, McGuinness started to take the role of guitarist; Jack Bruce then played bass until replaced by Klaus Voormann.
+When Mike Vickers and then Paul Jones left the band, McGuinness took over the guitarist role; Jack Bruce then played bass until replaced by Klaus Voormann.
 McGuinness' National Steel guitar became an important part of the group's sound, and featured on hits such as "Pretty Flamingo".
 He composed a few album tracks for the group, notably "L.S.D." (from Mann Made), "One Way", and "Cubist Town" (from Mighty Garvey!).

+In total, the band had a successful run in the 60s pop music scene.
+Three of their most successful singles, "Do Wah Diddy Diddy", "Pretty Flamingo", and "Mighty Quinn", topped the UK charts.
+They were also the first southern-England-based group to top the US Billboard Hot 100 during the British Invasion.

+McGuinness Flint

 After Manfred Mann disbanded in 1969, he formed McGuinness Flint with Hughie Flint, which disbanded in 1975.
-Later he joined Paul Jones and Gary Fletcher in The Blues Band, and in 2016 was still appearing in the band's line-up.
-McGuinness also performs with The Manfreds, a splinter group from Manfred Mann, formed from the line up in the 1960s Manfred Mann band, but without Mann.

-Politics

-He came out in support of the Labour Party in the 2010 General Election, whilst on tour he supported the candidacy of Bob Blizzard.
-Blizzard was at that time the sitting Labour MP for Waveney, but failed to be re-elected either on that occasion or in 2015.
+Their first single "When I'm Dead and Gone" reached No. 2 on the UK Singles Chart at the end of 1970 (losing the number one spot to Clive Dunn's Grandad), No. 47 on the Billboard pop chart and No. 35 on the Cashbox pop chart in the U.S., No. 5 in Ireland, and No. 31 in Canada.)
+The debut album McGuinness Flint also made the Top 10 of the UK Albums Chart.
+In 1999, it received another outing, in the soundtrack of the film, East is East.
+A follow-up single, "Malt and Barley Blues", was a UK No. 5 hit in 1971 and peaked at No. 15 in Ireland.